6502/nolib.js/README.md

 It doesn't try to hide anything important because that would make the program, at least for me, harder to understand.

-Copying and pasting it instead of including it is and should be a reasonable option.
+Copying and pasting and tweaking it instead of including it is and should be a reasonable option.
 That's why it's not really a library.

 This is why it also has no license...